 Additional tips for successfully growing exhibition Chrysanthemums

-Planting: Plant as soon as you can in SPRING after the last frost.
-Order young plants EARLY (in January) for spring planting as they sell out fast.
-King’s Mums is a mail order source.
+Planting: Plant as soon as possible in SPRING after the last frost—order young plants EARLY (in January) for spring planting as they sell out fast.
+KingsMums.com is a mail-order source.
 CCCS also hosts a plant sale in April with a limited number of varieties.

-When grown in pots, the crowns can be wintered over in a dry location such as a cold frame, porch or in a garage.
-Or lay them sideways on the ground, covered with a frost cloth
+She potted mums winter over a dry location such as a cold frame, porch, or garage.
+Or lay them sideways on the ground, covered with a frost cloth.

 Watering: Watch the water.
 Mums don't like wet feet.

 Fertilizing: Chrysanthemums are heavy feeders.
-Regular use of a high nitrogen and potassium fertilizer will increase flower size and numbers.
+Regular high nitrogen and potassium fertilizers will increase flower size and numbers.
 Liquid fertilizer is recommended when watering.

-Flowers For the largest flowers, limit growth to a few stems, remove all buds except for the larger central bud on each stem, a type of pruning known as disbudding that directs the plant’s energy to flower production.
+Flowers For the giant flowers, limit growth to a few stems and remove all buds except the big central bud on each branch, a type of pruning known as disbudding directs the plant's energy to flower production.
 Use stakes for support.

-Problems: Watch for aphids and other unwanted pests, and spot, treat individual plants to prevent infestation from spreading.
+Problems: Watch for aphids and other unwanted pests, and spot, and treat individual plants to prevent the infestation from spreading.